teanott/teanott/README.md

 - 🌱 I’m currently engaged in the process of furthering my knowledge in the Data Science field
 - 📫 How to reach me: temirlan.utegulov@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am huge fan of the pop culture, which is evident from my love towards the many Western movies and shows.
+- ⚡ Fun fact: I am huge fan of the pop culture, which is evident from my love towards the many Western movies and shows